 Every week, Kyle is cherry picking a few special sour bottles from our retail selection and offering bottle pours of delicious, puckery sour beers!
 We’re calling it Tueuzeday Guezeday!
 We’re picking bottles that are rare and sometimes pricey so you can have the opportunity to taste these special beers without having to commit to the whole bottle.
 Come and sample each TUEUZEDAY!
 Check our Facebook page and Instagram each week for the up-to-date weekly offerings if not updated here.

-Brasserie d’Orval S. A. Orval, 6.9% (Florenville, BEL)
+Brasserie d’Orval S. A. Orval, 6.9% (Florenville, Belgium)

 Funk meets monks.
 One of the greatest beers ever.
 Light funk from brettanomyces, not sour.
 Drink it.
 A Gueuzeday everyday item.